Skip to main content

 In project settings under Experimentation, specify default covariates for your company:

-Properties with an EPS name attached come from a property source and will always be included.
+Properties with an Entity Property Source name attached come from a property source and will always be included on the experiment.
 Properties without an EPS come from an assignment source, and will be used if the column exists on the assignment source of a given experiment.

 Experiment Settings